kavanase/vaspup2.0/README.md

 Thus, calculation of the <img src="https://render.githubusercontent.com/render/math?math=\epsilon_{Optic}"> should be accompanied by a convergence test with respect to this parameter.
 Note that the calculated value for <img src="https://render.githubusercontent.com/render/math?math=\epsilon_{Optic}"> is typically not sensitive to either the plane wave kinetic energy cutoff `ENCUT` or the **_k_**-point density, **assuming you are using values that are well-converged with respect to the ground-state energy!**
 Additionally, note that the _optical absorption spectrum_, as with the density of states, typically requires a denser k-point mesh to give a converged result, than for total energy or optical dielectric constant.
-See [Absorption Spectrum Convergence] example below.
+See [Density of States & Absorption Spectrum Convergence](#density-of-states-and-absorption-spectrum-convergence) examples below.

 To quickly set up an `NBANDS` convergence test for <img src="https://render.githubusercontent.com/render/math?math=\epsilon_{Optic}">,